fahmihend/vote-fe/README.md

 ## HOW TO RUN
+1. Run the backend apps
-1. Simply open the login.html
+2. Simply open the login.html